|Name||Programme for Strengthening of Public Institutions in Bosnia and Herzegovina|

 |Duration||2010 – June 2019|

-Therefore the goal of the programme is as follows: Selected public institutions apply the principles of public administration for transparent, accountable, effective and efficient public service delivery.
+Selected public institutions apply principles of public administration for transparent, accountable, effective and efficient public service delivery.

-The programme is implemented jointly with the Public Administration Reform Coordinator’s Office (PARCO) and cooperates directly with the following institutions: Civil Service Agency, Directorate for European Integration, Public Procurement Review Body and the Public Procurement Agency.
+GIZ is implementing the programme jointly with the Public Administration Reform Coordinator’s Office (PARCO).
+Activities also entail direct cooperation with the Civil Service Agency, Directorate for European Integration, Public Procurement Review Body and the Public Procurement Agency.

 The programme operates in three intervention areas: 1) policy development and coordination, 2) improvement of accountability and 3) improvement of the quality of public service delivery.
 It provides bilateral process and advisory services and technical advice in selected reform areas, aimed at strengthening the capacities of the partner institutions to coordinate and implement reform measures.